thufschmitt/tix-papers/typing/lambda-calculus.md

 @Fri04 shows that $τ$ can always be expressed in previous form (in fact this possibility is fundamental for the sybtyping algorithm as shown by @Cas15).

-In the example of section \ref{typing::lambda-calculus::general-description}
+In the example of \Cref{typing::lambda-calculus::general-description}
 the type $τ$ is equal to `(true -> Int -> Int) AND (false -> Bool -> Bool)`, so $\A(\tau)$ is the set $\{$ `true -> Int -> Int`; `false -> Bool -> Bool` $\}$.